 Safety is not stagnant.
 There is a certain impetus invoked by it, breeding a sense of security to move forward.
 Security to step beyond mere vision, to conquer new frontiers.
-As Archer’s aerospace engineers venture further into the electrical vertical takeoff and landing (eVTOL) aircraft frontier with the upcoming test flight of our Maker demonstrator aircraft, we remain focused on building an aircraft that is safe.
+As Archer’s aerospace engineers venture further into the electrical vertical takeoff and landing (eVTOL) aircraft frontier with more test flights of our Maker demonstrator aircraft, we remain focused on building an aircraft that is safe.
 Safety is not just a top priority of the FAA as they work with us on the certification of our eVTOL aircraft, but in the minds of future travelers and observers alike.
 As we venture forward together, our dedication to safety is paramount in our quest to commercialize urban air mobility (UAM) as an alternative to other current modes of urban transportation.

 Safely Moving Forward

 Safety results from taking responsibility, not simply theorizing, but acting.
 At Archer, building to requirements is not enough.
 Though we applaud and respect the difficult work done by the FAA and other regulatory agencies around the world in setting safety requirements, we choose to aim higher.
 Our teams are encouraged to consider safety in every decision, whether there are regulations that require it or not.

 We are constantly working towards a better understanding of every aspect of the aircraft we are developing and actively considering not only what has happened, but what could happen; the hard-learned lessons from conventional airplanes and helicopters may not be enough to ensure safety moving forward.

 We are committed to always aiming for safety as good as it can be, before ever taking to the skies.
 This is especially true for the three most innovative areas in our eVTOL aircraft design: propulsion, power, and fly-by-wire flight controls.
 Here’s how we’re working in each of these areas to ensure our eVTOL aircraft is one of the safest options for travel.